aahincapie/aahincapie.website/_posts/2021-07-08-post-soils.md

 risk across up to 8 categories, resulting in a 8-16% buffer contribution.
-The CAR Soil protocol takes a slightly different approach, featuring a simple lookup table that results in a 5-17% buffer contribution.</p><p class="css-13hj20z">Notably, the buffer contributions did not clearly correlate with claimed permanence horizons.
+The CAR Soil protocol takes a slightly different approach, featuring a simple lookup table that results in a 5-17% buffer contribution.
+Notably, the buffer contributions did not clearly correlate with claimed permanence horizons.
 In other words, a 10-year permanence claim and a 100-year permanence claim could both end up ensured by a 10% buffer contribution.
- This inconsistency implies that either permanence estimates or buffer contributions have been calculated incorrectly — and possibly both.</p><p class="css-13hj20z">In two cases (Gold Standard and ACR), registry rules allow a project to satisfy its buffer pool contribution requirement with credits from another project.
+ This inconsistency implies that either permanence estimates or buffer contributions have been calculated incorrectly — and possibly both.
+In two cases (Gold Standard and ACR), registry rules allow a project to satisfy its buffer pool contribution requirement with credits from another project.
 This scheme enables credits from older or lower-quality projects to fulfill buffer pool obligations.
-Given the <a href="https://trove-intelligence.com/" class="css-wwmakc">surplus credits available in the market</a>, flexible contribution rules raise concerns about buffer pools’ efficacy, regardless of their size.</p><p class="css-13hj20z">Our main takeaway on durability is that the numbers parametrizing risk mitigation measures are not the result of particularly clear or empirical considerations of risks.
+Given the <a href="https://trove-intelligence.com/" class="css-wwmakc">surplus credits available in the market</a>, flexible contribution rules raise concerns about buffer pools’ efficacy, regardless of their size.
+Our main takeaway on durability is that the numbers parametrizing risk mitigation measures are not the result of particularly clear or empirical considerations of risks.
 Rarely, if ever, are risks calibrated